hotosm/insights/advanced-queries.md

 In this section of the documentation, the focus is to present osm element's wrangling and queries to produce multiple insights:

-## Live Events
+## Mapathons

 Live events are one of the activities OSM community are contributing to, they include mapathons, map and chat events and any other event that gathers mappers to contribute through Tasking Manager.
-Some time a specific hash tag is used in these events and it is added in the changeset comments or in the hashtags field of a changeset.
+Sometimes a specific hash tag is used in these events and it is added in the changeset comments or in the hashtags field of a changeset.

 Live events insights can be queries from the `osm_element_history` table directly as they are focused on short period of time so the postgres index on the timestamp column would make the query fast.
 HOT TM projects normally use hashtags as "hotosm-project-PROJECT_ID" to be added in the changeset comments or hashtags field.